rai-aashish/react-pbac/README.md

 ### 2. Define a Policy

 Define your access policy using the statement-based structure.
-You can use `context_conditions` to implement ABAC.
+You can use `contexts` to implement ABAC.

 ```typescript
 import { TAccessControlPolicy } from 'react-pbac';